aiforged/docs/docs/documents/document-retention.md

 * Delete Results generated
 * Hard/ Soft - deletion

-{% hint style="danger" %}
+!!! danger
     Soft deleted documents are automatically hard deleted after 30 days
-{% endhint %}

 ## Manual document deletion (Full Control)

 Administrators and Developers can delete documents on command via the UI or API, They can select [#document-deletion-options](document-retention.md#document-deletion-options "mention")

-{% hint style="info" %}
+!!! info
     All delete requests are logged and available on the audit view
-{% endhint %}

 ## Archiving strategy (Automatic)